 Typically, you must file Form 2553 no later than two months and 15 days after the tax year begins.
 You can also file Form 2553 any time during the tax year before you want to become an S Corp.
 However, there is some relief for businesses that can prove they had a reasonable cause for filing late.

 You can file Form 2553 by mailing or faxing it to the IRS.
 Make sure to also keep a copy for your records.

-After you file to become an S corporation, the IRS will notify you (typically within 60 days) whether you were successful in converting a C Corp to an S Corp or not.
+After you file to become an S corporation, the IRS will notify you (typically within 60 days) whether you successfully converted a C Corp to an S Corp.
 If your election is accepted, the IRS will tell you when you will become an S Corp.

 This is not intended as legal advice; for more information, please click here.